 Step 4 - Hit "OK," and you shall be left with some free storage that was taken for no reason

-One of the most annoying things about Windows 10 is that it actually comes with a ton of bloatware.
-Whether it is about unnecessary games, or promoting their own applications.
-That being said, one of the easiest ways to uninstall bloatware is just to find the application from the Windows start menu, right-click on them, and select “Uninstall.”
+One of the most annoying things about Windows 10 is that it comes with a ton of bloatware.
+Whether it is about unnecessary games, or promoting their applications.
+That being said, one of the easiest ways to uninstall bloatware is just to find the application from the Windows start menu, right-click on them, and select "Uninstall."
 This is as easy as it can ever get.

 Based on the current version of Windows 10 you are using, there are a plethora of ways in which the OS tries to conserve power.
-Whether you are using sleep mode or hibernating your PC, all are necessary information are written on the hiberfil.sys file.
+Whether you are using sleep mode or hibernating your PC, all are necessary information is written on the hiberfil.sys file.
 This, in turn, significantly increases the size of the file.
 One of the easiest ways is to disable the hibernate mode in Windows 10.